What Are Three Techniques For Mitigating Vlan Attacks Choose Three

 3. Visibility and Logging – Enable detailed logging on firewall‑VLAN interfaces and forward logs to a centralized SIEM.
 Correlate these logs with IDS alerts and endpoint telemetry to detect attempts at rule bypass or policy drift.

-4. Performance Hardening – Deploy hardware‑accelerated firewalls or distributed firewall instances at the edge of each VLAN segment to avoid bottlenecks, and regularly benchmark throughput to see to it that policy enforcement does not degrade user experience.
+4. Performance Hardening – Deploy hardware‑accelerated firewalls or distributed firewall instances at the edge of each VLAN segment to avoid bottlenecks, and regularly benchmark throughput to confirm that policy enforcement does not degrade user experience.

 Challenges and Mitigation Strategies